trinodb/trino/docs/src/main/sphinx/connector/hive.rst

                                                                 Possible values are ``NONE`` or ``KERBEROS``
                                                                 (defaults to ``NONE``).

+``hive.metastore.thrift.assume-canonical-partition-keys``       Assume that partition keys for non-string types are          ``false``
+                                                                represented in their canonical form in the metastore.
+                                                                Without this assumption, filters on such columns cannot be pushed into the metastore.
+However, if the assumption is violated, the query may incorrectly skip data that should be present, or it may fail entirely.
+Thus, you should only set this value to true if you are certain that your partition keys are always stored in canonical form.
+                                                                As background, the Hive metastore uses strings for partition keys for all data types, but does not enforce a canonical representation of values.
+For example, a partition column of type int can have the value 42, but be stored as '0042' in the metastore.
+If a query has a filter on value 42, then the Hive connector will ask the metastore for partitions matching the string '42', which will fail to match the actual partition value of '0042'.

 ``hive.metastore.thrift.impersonation.enabled``                 Enable Hive metastore end user impersonation.

 ``hive.metastore.thrift.delegation-token.cache-ttl``            Time to live delegation token cache for metastore.           ``1h``